How to Lead an Engaging Team Meeting

 Next, use the tools at your disposal to create movement.
 Launch a quick poll to gauge the mood, open a virtual whiteboard for a rapid brainstorming session, or use breakout rooms for smaller group discussions.
 These are simple levers to break the monotony.

 Pro Tip: Appoint a “chat guardian.”
 Their mission?
 To relay questions and comments written in the chat out loud.
-This helps include the shyest participants and ensures that no good idea gets lost.
+This helps include the shyest participants and ensures no good idea gets lost.

 What is the Ideal Duration for a Team Meeting?